department-of-veterans-affairs/vets-design-system-documentation/src/_components/banner/index.md

 * **In-application system status, engagement, and access messages.** All of the messages in our [messages dictionary]({{ site.baseurl }}/content-style-guide/error-messages) are handled by the [Alert]({{ site.baseurl }}/components/alert) component.
 * **News, promotion, new tools, etc.** Promotional items or general news that may be relevant to a broad audience of Veterans is better placed in the [Banner - Promo]({{ site.baseurl }}/components/banner/promo) component.
 To ensure that customers always know they can find critical service information in this area, don’t use Banner for general press, outreach, or administrative messages.
 * **System maintenance.** Before and during maintenance there are [specific system status messages]({{ site.baseurl }}/content-style-guide/error-messages/system) that we use to communicate the maintenance window to users which is handled by the [Banner - Maintenance]({{ site.baseurl }}/components/banner/maintenance) component.
+* **Helping a Veteran maintain their health.** Another category of messages are broadly related to helping Veterans manage their health.
+These messages should be managed with a combination of Content Management System (CMS) components as follows:
+  * Call center/secure messaging promotion: Story with spotlight.
+  * Flu shot general availability/promotion of flu clinic: Story with spotlight, Event for flu clinics, or a program page with a link to a spotlight area.
+  * Learn about vaccinations: Program page with link from spotlight area or Story with spotlight.
+Note: Do not duplicate national content.
+  * New phone numbers: News release, Story
+  * Town Hall event announcement: Event with spotlight.

 ### How to use Banner